sgupta999/mqtt-bridge-smartthings/README.md

 1. An external devices YAML config file has been introduced.
 It allows to define any custom mapping between and smartthings [device][attribute][command] and MQTT [topic][payload] and vice-versa.
 2. A device can subscribe and publish to any number of topics
 3. MQTT wildcards can be used in subscribe topics
 4. Within smartthings. smartapp and device handlers have a generic processMQTT method to process subscription messages.
-Smartthings attribute 'events' are use to pubish messages to MQTT broker
+Smartthings attribute 'events' are use to publish messages to MQTT broker
 5. The logging and configurations have beem significantly streamlined.
 'Log' and 'Data' directories store logs and state information
 6. All dependencies have been updated to the latest versions.
 7. The use case tested was for primarily Tasmota devices.
 I have a lite and full version of the SmartApp and sample tasmota Device Type Handlers.
 Use the 'lite' version if you are primary interested in configuring devices using the external device config file and primarily using Tasmota device handlers provided with this package.